Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Largely reliant on decisions of 1 person

 **Democratic:**
-Employees are consulted in setting objective
+- Employees are consulted in setting objectives and determining tactics and techniques
+- Manager has finals decision, but based on suggestions
+-